Integral Models for Spaces via the Higher Frobenius: Introduction

 with $\Z$ acting on $\Fpbar$ by Frobenius \cite{Mandell}.
 If this functor to $\CAlg_{\F_p}$ were fully faithful, the result of this calculation would be $X$; we see that the extra free loop space has to do with a failure to account for the Frobenius.
 In analogy to classical algebra, one might hope that any $\E_\infty$-algebra over $\F_p$ has a natural Frobenius map, and that the $S^1$-action on $\mathcal{L}X = \Hom(S^1, X)$ arises intrinsically on the left-hand side from an $S^1$-action on the $\infty$-category $\CAlg_{\F_p}$ whose monodromy on any object is Frobenius.
 Then, taking fixed points for $S^1$ would ``undo" the free loop space that appears in the above calculation.

 In fact, there is a candidate for this Frobenius map, first defined by Nikolaus-Scholze \cite{NS}.
-For any $\E_{\infty}$-ring $A$ and prime $p$, they constructed a natural map of rings $\varphi_A: A\to A^{tC_p}$ which we call the \emph{$\E_{\infty}$-Frobenius} (or simply the Frobenius).
-This map takes values not in the ring $A$ itself, but in the $C_p$-Tate cohomology of $A$.
-Accordingly, $\varphi_A$ is not generally an endomorphism; it is the $\E_{\infty}$ analog of the $p$th power map $R\to R/p$ for an ordinary ring $R$ (cf. Example \ref{exm:frobdiscretering}).
+For any $\E_{\infty}$-ring $A$ and prime $p$, they constructed a natural map of $\E_\infty$-rings $\varphi_A: A\to A^{tC_p}$ which we will call the \emph{$\E_{\infty}$-Frobenius} (or simply the \emph{Frobenius}).
+This Frobenius map $\varphi_A$ is \emph{not} generally an endomorphism of $A$: it takes values in the $C_p$-Tate cohomology of $A$ (taken with trivial action).
+Thus, $\varphi_A$ can be regarded as an $\E_{\infty}$ analog of the $p$th power map $R\to R/p$ for an ordinary ring $R$ (cf. Example \ref{exm:frobdiscretering}).
 In particular, the $\E_{\infty}$-Frobenius is not an endomorphism for the $\E_{\infty}$-ring $\F_p$ because $\F_p^{tC_p}$ is not equivalent to $\F_p$, so the conjectural picture above is not correct as stated.
-However, the main thesis of this paper is that one \emph{can} realize this picture by working not with $\F_p$-algebras, but with algebras over the $p$-complete sphere.
+However, the main theme of this paper is that one \emph{can} realize this picture by working not with $\F_p$-algebras, but with algebras over the $p$-complete sphere.

-\begin{exm} Any $\E_{\infty}$-ring spectrum $A$ admits another canonical ring map $\can_A : A \to A^{tC_p}$ by the composite of restriction to group cohomology of $C_p$ with projection to Tate cohomology.
-When $A=\pS$, the $p$-complete sphere, Lin's theorem \cite{Lin} asserts that this canonical map is an equivalence.
+\begin{exm} Any $\E_{\infty}$-ring spectrum $A$ admits another canonical ring map $\can : A \to A^{tC_p}$ by the composite of restriction to group cohomology of $C_p$ followed by projection to Tate cohomology.
+When $A=\pS$, the $p$-complete sphere, the theorems of Lin \cite{Lin} ($p=2$) and Gunawardena \cite{Gunawardena} ($p$ odd) assert that this canonical map is an equivalence.
 Thus, the Frobenius \emph{can} be regarded as an endomorphism of $\pS$. \end{exm}

-Motivated by this example, we extract a full subcategory $\CAlg^F_p$ of $p$-complete $\E_{\infty}$-rings which we call \emph{$F_p$-stable} (Definition \ref{defn:frobstable}); a $p$-complete $\E_{\infty}$-ring $A$ is $F_p$-stable if it satisfies a condition slightly stronger than requiring $\can_A$ to be an equivalence.
-We will see that any $\E_{\infty}$-ring which is finite over the $p$-complete sphere is $F_p$-stable.
+Motivated by this example, we extract a full subcategory $\CAlg^F_p$ of $p$-complete $\E_{\infty}$-rings which we call \emph{$F_p$-stable}: these are characterized by the requirement that the natural map $\can: A \to A^{tC_p}$, as well as certain generalized versions of it, $\can^V: A\to A^{\tau V}$ for elementary abelian $p$-groups $V$, is an equivalence (cf. Definition \ref{defn:frobstable}).
+Most relevantly, we will see that any $\E_{\infty}$-ring which is finite over the $p$-complete sphere is $F_p$-stable by the Segal conjecture.